rutvij26/rutvij26/README.md

 <h1 align="center">Hi 👋, I'm Rutvij Sathe</h1>

-<h3 align="center">A passionate frontend developer from I'm a passionate developer based in Toronto, ON, currently working from home.
+<h3 align="center">I'm a passionate developer based in Toronto, ON.
 My journey in the tech world has been filled with learning, growth, and the pursuit of innovation.
-I'm always eager to explore new technologies and contribute to projects that make a difference.India</h3>
+I'm always eager to explore new technologies and contribute to projects that make a difference.</h3>

 - 🔭 I’m currently working at **Viral Nation**